vincent-legoll/glancing/README.rst

     export OS_CACERT="/path/to/CACERT.pem"
     export OS_TENANT_ID=

 OS_TENANT_ID is used by glance_manager.py, but is not mandatory.
-If given, it avoids using keystone to get from OS_TENANT_NAME to OS_TENANT_ID
+If given, it avoids using keystone to get from OS_TENANT_NAME to OS_TENANT_ID.